-This programme is delivered jointly by the School and the Royal Veterinary College (RVC).
+This programme is delivered jointly by the London School of Hygiene & Tropical Medicine (LSHTM) and the Royal Veterinary College (RVC).
 It addresses a broad range of topics under the One Health paradigm and provides a foundation in the principles of diseases in the context of sociological systems, global health and food safety.
 Students develop skills related to methodology, transdisciplinary interactions and using a systems approach.

 This course is also available as a Postgraduate Diploma